A Guide to doctoral academic milestones

 This notifies to your Director of Studies and lead Supervisor that you intend to submit your thesis or portfolio.
 It must be done this at least two months before your intended submission.
 Once you have given notice of intention to submit, the internal and external examiners for your Viva Voce will be nominated.

 Depending on the nature of your research degree, you may be submitting a thesis or portfolio for the final examination.
-You will need to provide printed and electronic copies to the Doctoral College who will forward it on to the examiners - at least one internal and one external.
+You will need to submit an electronic copy to Moodle.
+The Doctoral College will forward it on to the examiners - at least one internal and one external.

 Your thesis or portfolio must be submitted in a particular format, for example, in some cases, you may be able to submit a thesis in traditional chapters or in an alternative format which integrates academic papers as a substitute for chapters.
 You should discuss the format at an early stage with your supervisor.
 You should allow plenty of time for the process and for any necessary corrections as your submission must take place before the registration date expires.

 All doctoral students are required to undertake a final examination called the Viva Voce, or Viva.
 The main purpose of the Viva is to ensure that you are the author of the submitted thesis or portfolio.
 It is also an opportunity for you to discuss your ideas, show that you understand the relevance of your findings to the broader field of knowledge, defend any shortcomings and demonstrate your ability to communicate your research.

 Your Viva will take place within three months of your thesis submission and you will be given at least one week’s notice of the exact date.
 If you need any reasonable adjustments to enable you to participate fully in the viva, it is your responsibility to notify the University at the earliest opportunity so that appropriate arrangements can be made.
 Members of your supervisory team are not normally present but will be there at the end of your Viva when you are verbally informed of the examiners' recommendation.